armbrustlab/NWPac_amplicon/README.md

 rclone copy -v Dropbox:"Path to the/folder/you want/to/copy/F566Euk_R1200Euk/" ~/F566Euk_R1200Euk_for_analysis
 ```
 And voilà!
 The files should now be on your AWS instance in the directory "F566Euk_R1200Euk_for_analysis" to which you copied them.
 (If any of the directories in the path to your target folder contain spaces, you'll need to put the path in quotes when you call `rclone copy`.)
 Using the flag `-v` will allow you to track the progress of your file transfer.

+*A note:* Rclone includes an experimental command [`mount`](https://rclone.org/commands/rclone_mount/) that supposedly lets you mount your cloud storage location directly.
+I didn't have much luck with this, so I stuck with copying instead.
+If you can get the [`rclone mount`] to work, I'd love to hear about it.

 ## Process some data